 Today Apple spends almost $12 billion on R&D – double what it spent just a few years ago.
 But as outside observers, we really don’t know where this money is going.
 Or more importantly, how productively it is being spent.
 I vividly remember how Nokia was increasing its R&D spend every year during the last years of its dumb-phone dominance, but all that R&D did not bring forth new products that would have saved the company from its eventual demise.
 Apple is not facing Nokia-like collapse, but the R&D argument still stands: R&D spend doesn’t always equal great new products.

-article said that Apple curtailed its ambition to make a car and is now focusing solely on self-driving technology.
+The NY Times article said that Apple curtailed its ambition to make a car and is now focusing solely on self-driving technology.
 In other words, Apple is basically pulling out of the electric car space (at least for now).

 If Apple develops and licenses its self-driving technology, it will recover some of its losses on investments made to date.
 But it will not be able to take advantage of the significant competitive advantage that comes with its incredible brand, its distribution network – hundreds of stores (potential car dealerships) sprinkled all over the world – its know-how in battery management, its design prowess, and its i-ecosystem.

 We still own a little bit of Apple stock but have sold most of what we owned at current prices.
 Maybe Apple’s augmented reality products will become a huge success, or maybe the company is working on a brand new category of products that we have not even imagined.
 It is all possible.